 The BLOODHOUND Project’s mission is to share our 1,000mph Engineering Adventure and inspire children and young people by bringing science, technology, engineering and mathematics to life in the most exciting way possible.
-To help us do this, we are supported by an amazing team of volunteers, known as BLOODHOUND Ambassadors, who play a vital role as Richard Noble explains in the video above.
+To help us do this, we are supported by an amazing team of volunteers, known as BLOODHOUND Ambassadors.

 Our Ambassadors inform, advise and enthuse teachers, students and the general public about the BLOODHOUND Project, both in the UK and abroad:

 - STEM Ambassadors engage with students and young people at schools and colleges, and can support us at public events as well.